-The home addresses, home telephone numbers, personal cell phone numbers, birth dates, and personal email addresses (unless used to conduct official Library business) are excluded from the definition of “public records” under the PRA, and thus are not subject to disclosure under the PRA, per Government Code § 6254.3.
+Employee home addresses, home telephone numbers, personal cell phone numbers, birth dates, and personal email addresses, per Government Code § 6254.3.

 Test questions, scoring keys, and other examination data used to administer examinations for employment, per Government Code § 6254(g).